Oolong Milk Tea Recipe: Iced + Hot Boba (With Video)

-Get the health benefits of loose-leaf tea in this milk oolong tea full of creamy flavor that you’ll love.
+Get the health benefits of loose-leaf tea in this milk oolong tea, full of creamy flavor that you’ll love.
 Oolong bubble tea has a sweet flavor thanks to the unique flavor of oolong tea and oat milk.
 With chewy store-bought tapioca balls, it’s easier than ever to make this Taiwanese oolong in boba form!

 Why You’ll Love This Recipe

-• Nutrition: Chinese oolong tea is highly prized for its health benefits.
+• Nutrition: Chinese Oolong tea is highly prized for its health benefits.
 Sourced from a high elevation, this tea is full of vitamins, minerals, and antioxidants that do good things for your body.

 • Great taste: The light floral notes of oolong tea shine through, making it a wonderful choice for your bubble tea base.